DannyPeck/expression_calculator/README.md

 ### Grammar
 #### Notes
 - epsilon represents the empty string
+- eof represents the end of the input
 - Number, (, ), +, -, *, and / are terminal symbols
 - Start, Expression, ExpressionTail, Term, TermTail, and Factor are Variables